-Three disabled people enter a swimming contest.
+So three disabled people entered a swimming contest.

-The person who has no arms takes the lead instantly, but the one who has no legs is pulling for all they are worth and closing fast.
+The person who had no arms instantly took the lead, but the one who had no legs was pulling for all they were worth and closing fast.